5G-CT: Automated Deployment and Over-the-Air Testing of End-to-End Open Radio Access Networks: Introduction

 The Open \gls{ran} architecture developed by the O-RAN Alliance, as well as the evolution in \gls{3gpp} LTE and NR designs, are moving cellular networks toward disaggregated, softwarized, programmable intelligent systems~\cite{polese2023understanding}. \gls{ran} disaggregation and softwarization can break the current vendor lock-in and open the cellular ecosystem to a larger number of players, facilitating innovation in the cellular market.

-However, network disaggregation and multi-vendor deployments are a double-edged sword: they provide much-needed pathways to market diversity and supply chain robustness, but they also introduce \textit{interoperability, performance, and security challenges.} Interoperability testing can decrease the risks associated with Open \gls{ran} deployments and help to achieve feature and performance parity with traditional, inflexible systems~\cite{dellOroRAN}.
-Cellular deployment and testing are challenging as these operations are mostly manual and require significant human intervention to configure, install, update, monitor, and evaluate network components.
+However, network disaggregation and multi-vendor deployments are a double-edged sword: they provide much needed pathways to market diversity and supply chain robustness, but they also introduce \textit{interoperability, performance, and security challenges.} Interoperability testing can decrease the risks associated with Open \gls{ran} deployments and help to achieve feature and performance parity with traditional, inflexible systems.
+Cellular deployment and testing are challenging as they are mostly manual and require significant human intervention to install, configure, update, monitor, and evaluate network components.

 This issue affects both public and private networks.
 Public networks become inflexible, costly, and difficult to update or upgrade.
 Consequently, they often lag behind the rapid pace of innovation in the wireless domain and may harbor unpatched vulnerabilities.
 In the case of private networks, the complexity of end-to-end cellular systems necessitates specialized skills that are not typically found within the enterprise workforce.
-This makes the deployment of high-performance, robust cellular mobile systems more costly compared to unlicensed technologies~\cite{dellOroRAN}.

-Therefore, it is clear that integrating automation in wireless networks has to go beyond software and needs to also span into radio components, distributed and heterogeneous devices, and spectrum bands, as discussed in~\cite{hill2023is}.
+This makes the deployment of high-performance, robust cellular systems more costly compared to unlicensed technologies~\cite{chenumolu2023open}.
+Therefore, it is clear that integrating automation in wireless networks has to go beyond software and needs to also span into radio components, distributed and heterogeneous devices, and spectrum bands.